sreenathsie/Allen-Assistant-llm-without-fine-tuning-customize-that-data/README.md

 # 🧠 Allen: Data Science Command Center

-Allen is an AI-powered personal assistant designed to execute complex data science tasks, manage documents, and hold persistent voice conversations.
+Allen is an AI-powered personal assistant designed to execute complex data science tasks, manage documents, and hold persistent voice conversations. demo

 ## 🎯 Project Philosophy: Agents & RAG over Fine-Tuning
 A major challenge with modern Large Language Models (LLMs) is that fine-tuning them to learn new information is incredibly resource-intensive.